 Prologue to Day One

-12-15-2018 Ships Log spaceship, (no name) - Charley Brigg; acting Captain.
+12-15-2019 Ships Log spaceship, (no name) - Charley Brigg; acting Captain.

-There were two prominent moments to my arrival on the spaceship; the point in which I had become the most aware and the implementation of knowledge, which initiated my physical and mental changes.
+There were two prominent moments to my arrival on the spaceship; the point in which I had become most aware and the implementation of knowledge, which initiated my physical and mental changes.
 Again, one would not have happened without the other.
-The most perplexing of my changes happened over the last 24 hours.
-I feel it is best, to start my log, where I had become fully aware.
+The most perplexing of my changes have happened over the last 24 hours.
+I feel it is best, to start my story, where I had become fully aware.